JeanPhilippeJacques/CEBD1160/Home Credit Default Risk/readme.md

 Including LightLGBM training with Bayesian-optimization that lead to a ROC score of 0.793 after all that Time :(

 note 1: To avoid error it should run from the uziped file with all the data in the file.
+Run __init__.py to start the applicaiton.

 note 2: To save time you can use user input to step directly to feature eng. or LGBM training and avoid Bayesian-optimization as option.